Voxer/zag/web/README.md

 #### `GET /api/keys/:parents`
 Get the children of 1 or more parent metrics keys.

-`:parents` is a comma-separated metrics keys to look up.
+`:parents` is a comma-separated list of metrics keys to look up.

 ##### Response: 200
+Returns lists of the child keys keyed by their parents.
 ```javascript
 { "parentkey1":
   [ { "key":         String